discommand-com/inbox-handler/README.md

-# template
+# inbox-handler
-A basic service template for Node.js.
+A basic service inbox-handler for Node.js.